Volunteer Lawyers Project

 The time you donate is essential.
 So are your dollars.
 As you can imagine, the requests for service have continued to increase due to difficult economic times.
 The VLP is funded through two primary sources – donations from the bar and grant funding from the Interest on Lawyer Trust Account (“IOLTA”) program.
 Your donations are more important than ever to the continued work of the VLP this year because IOLTA funding has been significantly reduced because of lower interest rates and decreased remittances.

 The Polk County VLP program is a tax-exempt charitable organization, which means that any donation you make is tax deductible.
-Remember that you can designate the Polk County VLP as the recipient of your United Way donation or you can make a donation directly to:
+Remember that you can designate the Polk County VLP as the recipient of your United Way donation.

 If you have questions about volunteering or about making donations, please do not hesitate to contact our Program Director, Carol Burdette, at 515-243-3904 or email@example.com.